 OCR has also launched the second phase of its HIPAA compliance audit program.
 The audits assess compliance with the HIPAA Privacy, Security, and Breach Notification Rules.
 If noncompliance is discovered during a ‘desk audit’, OCR may perform a full compliance review.

 In light of the new phase of audits, Dr Andrew Brown – Chair of the ADA Council on Dental Practice – warned the council’s members of the dangers and consequences of HIPAA non-compliance.
 In his statement, Dr Brown said that “there are steep consequences for health care providers that don’t comply with the law and we don’t want to see any dentists having to pay tens of thousands of dollars in a penalty.”

-If any PHI breach involves over 500 records, the OCR must investigate.
-This includes any breaches that were the result of cyberattacks.
-In 2017, TheDarkOverlord, a group of cybercriminals, hacked into the patient records of Aesthetic Dentistry in New York City.
-Though this was not the fault of the covered entity, it still needed to be reported.
-Though steps can be taken to minimise the chance that a database will be hacked, the advancing prominence and capability of such groups makes it hard to completely avoid such attacks.
+If any PHI breach involves 500 or more records, OCR must investigate.
+This includes any breaches that were the result of cyberattacks as well as insider breaches.
+In 2017, TheDarkOverlord, a hacking group, hacked into the patient records of Aesthetic Dentistry in New York City.
+Though this was not the fault of the covered entity, it still needed to be reported and due to the number of records that were compromised, an OCR investigation took place.

 Steps can be taken to minimize the probability that a database will be hacked or network access will be gained by unauthorized individuals; however, the healthcare industry is targeted by highly skilled and well-funded hackers and cybercriminal gangs.
 Even with robust cybersecurity defenses, it is not possible to totally eliminate the risk of a data breach.
 All it takes is a single response to a phishing email to expose patient data.